Most people’s journey toward learning to program starts with a single late-night Google search.

 Universities have traditionally taught programming under the umbrella of computer science, which itself is often seen as an extension of mathematics, or tie-in to an electrical engineering degree.

 Of course, as you may have heard by now:

 “Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.” — Eric S. Raymond

-As of 2016, many universities still treat programming like it’s computer science, and computer science like it’s math.
+Many universities still treat programming like it’s computer science, and computer science like it’s math.